quintel/documentation/docs/api/scenarios.md

 }
 ```

-### Recoupling
+### Activating coupled models

-The couple endpoint can be used to recouple the deactivated coupling.
+The couple endpoint can be used to (re)activate the coupled external model.

 <ApiEndpoint data={endpointData.couple} />